What is hemp you ask? Simply put, hemp is a super plant!

 Hemp contains 0.001% Tetrahydrocannabinol (THC) and will NOT cause a psychoactive effect nor will our products cause a false positive drug test.
 Largely thanks to Manitoba Harvest co-founders’ advocacy efforts, hemp was demystified and Industrial Hemp was legalized in Canada in 1998.
 From there an industry was (re)born!
 For more on hemp history click here.

 Here at Manitoba Harvest we focus solely on hemp foods.
 Do you blame us?
 Hemp foods taste great!
-Hemp foods have a slightly nutty taste that compliment any food.
+Hemp foods have a slightly nutty taste that complements any dish.

 Hemp is a sustainable crop that is seeded in late May/early June.
 Hemp plants grow close together and have large broad leaves.
 Approximately 120 days after seeding, hemp harvest begins.
 For an “insider look” into a hemp harvest, click here.